muratcan-yuksel/articles/node.md

 ---

 To create a server:
--add this to your package.json file after installing nodemon so that you woon't have to refresh the terminal all the time to see the changes=>
+-add this to your package.json file after installing nodemon so that you won't have to refresh the terminal all the time to see the changes=>
 "scripts": {
 "start": "node app",
 "dev": "nodemon app"